 Figure 4.7 is the time height plots of regressed temperature projected onto the base point time series.
 It could be seen that from the surface to the upper troposphere, the temperature anomalies alternate from warm to cold in the vertical.
 At the low levels, a warm anomaly is observed from day -3 to about 600 hPa on day -2.
 A day prior to the occurrence of the minimum OLR there is cooling from the surface to about 850 hPa while the warm anomaly is observed from about 400 hPa to 250 hPa.
 The significant warm anomaly at 250 hPa on day 0 is associated with upper –tropospheric latent heating in the Kelvin wave convective envelope (SK02).
 The coldest temperature is centered on day 0.
 There is strong cold anomaly from the surface to about 850 hPa and this might be associated with convective downdrafts.
 There is another cold anomaly from about 800 hPa to about 500 hPa and this signifies adiabatic cooling due to vertical advection (Kiladis et al. 2009).

 This vertical structure of temperature aloft depicts that of a linearly, dry vertically propagating Kelvin wave (e.g. Lindzen, 1967, Andrews et al. 1987).
 It is worth noting that there is a strong cold temperature anomaly at about 150 hPa, a day prior to the occurrence of the minimum OLR.
-The tilt in the temperature profile eastward at 250 hPa at day 0 is consistent with the upward propagation of a wave energy which is caused by an eastward moving upper tropospheric heat source (e.g. Andrew et al. 1987).
+The tilt in the temperature profile eastward at 250 hPa at day 0 is consistent with the upward propagation of wave energy which is caused by an eastward moving upper tropospheric heat source (e.g. Andrew et al. 1987).
 According to SK02, the alternating warm and cold anomalies in the vertical structure of the wave indicate that the upper troposphere and lower stratosphere are responding to the heat source associated with the Kelvin wave convection.

 Specific Humidity